Winnipeg

 The Board’s mandate is to make recommendations about library policy and budget, deal with administrative matters with significant policy or service implications for the library system, and develop long range plans for the library system, including public involvement.

-The Board works in consultation with the Manager of Library Services and reports to City Council’s Standing Policy Committee on Protection and Community Services.
+The Board works in consultation with the Manager of Library Services and reports to City Council’s Standing Policy Committee on Community Services.

 Each of Winnipeg’s five Community Committees has appointed a Library Advisory Committee (LAC) comprising citizen members.
 Library Advisory Committees advise and report to the Library Board on public library services within their communities.